-NOTE 2 : Effect of New Accounting Standards
+NOTE 2: Effect of New Accounting Standards

 In March 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standard Update ("ASU") No. 2017-07, "Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Costs."
 The standard requires the service component of pension and other postretirement benefit expense to be presented in the same statement of income lines as other employee compensation costs, however, the other components will be presented outside of operating income.
 In addition, only the service cost component will be eligible for capitalization in assets.
 The standard is effective starting in 2018, with early adoption permitted.
-Retrospective application is required for the guidance on the cost capitalization in assets.
-The Standard will materially impact our consolidated financial statements.
+Retrospective application is required for the guidance on the statement of income presentation.
+Prospective application is required for the guidance on the cost capitalization in assets.
+The Company does not believe this standard will materially impact our consolidated financial statements.